- Main Campus Pharmacy

 4. Specialty Medications

 Usually high-cost pharmaceutical products, those are generally, but not exclusively, biotechnological in nature.
 These medications are commonly used to treat chronic conditions and are typically injectable, may require refrigeration, special handling/delivery, and/or distinct safety protocols.
-A complete listing of specialty medications can be found at HR website.
-(Prior authorization may be required for specialty medications.
+A complete listing of specialty medications can be found here.
+Prior authorization may be required for specialty medications.
 Once approved, the authorization is valid for up to one year.
 If a prescription drug requiring prior authorization is not approved for coverage under the plan, you will be responsible for paying the full cost of the medication.
 Your University of Toledo Pharmacist will discuss and assist you with any prior authorization needs.

 How to fill specialty drugs at The University of Toledo Outpatient Pharmacies: